mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 It seems that, at least with most recent versions of Node.js and the way
-our project is currently set up, this file can't be run directly quite so easily.
+our project is currently set up, it is not as easy to run this file can't be directly.

 Node expects [CommonJS modules][cjs] [^1], so we'll have to tell TypeScript to output
 this kind of code.

-Let's add a new property to our `tsconfig`
+Let's add a new property to our `tsconfig` file:

 ```diff json
 "compilerOptions": {